Big Ticket (game show)

-The National Lottery Big Ticket was a BBC National Lottery game show broadcast on BBC One from 28 March to 11 July 1998.
-It was hosted by Patrick Kielty and Anthea Turner.
+The National Lottery Big Ticket is a BBC National Lottery game show broadcast on BBC One from 28 March to 11 July 1998.
+It was a loose adaptation of the German programme Die 100.000 Mark Show, and was hosted by Patrick Kielty and Anthea Turner.

 Background

 Big Ticket was unique in several ways.
 In order to be a contestant, members of the public first needed to buy a TV Dreams scratchcard from their local National Lottery retailer, which was launched in February 1998.

 If the person revealed three star symbols on their scratchcard, they would win a guaranteed prize of £1,000 and had the opportunity to phone a special hotline number to both claim their prize and apply for participation on the show.
 The scratchcard winners would be referred to on the show as 'punters' and would watch the gameplay from a special seating area in the studio.
 Each team of punters was represented by a team of 'champions', made up of one celebrity and one representative from an organisation that has benefited from Lottery funding.